 ► Nap-Time Version: A rundown of what to expect and how to prepare for Pirate Night on the Disney cruise ships.

-Check out all the fun things you can expect when you take a Disney cruise on board the Disney Magic or the Disney Wonder from your stateroom, to rotational dining, to the magical shows in the Buena Vista Theater.
+Check out all the fun things you can expect when you take a Disney cruise on board the Disney Magic or the Disney Wonder from your stateroom, to rotational dining, to the magical movies in the Buena Vista Theater.